wso2/product-is/README.md

 cipher-tool.properties, cipher-text.properties and secret-conf.properties files
 			can be found at repository/conf/security directory.

-2. Start server by running wso2server sciprt from bin directory
+2. Start server by running wso2server script from bin directory

 > wso2server.sh   (in UNIX)